‘The 100’ Season 4: Clarke Crosses Moral Lines To Survive – Executive Producer And Cast Tease Spoilers

 At the time, fans were not sure whether ALIE was telling the truth or not.
 However, it was revealed several months ago by the executive producer that it was true.
 He added that there is no stopping the second apocalypse.
 Instead, the characters will have to somehow survive it.

-Spoiler TV posted a 4-minute featurette.
+Spoiler TV posted a four-minute featurette.
 In the video clip, the cast and crew explained what to expect when the show returns to The CW network.
 At one point, Jason Rothenberg teased that Clarke will cross moral lines to survive.

 “Clarke, in particular, is forced to cross moral lines in order to save everybody.
 How far is she willing to go is a question we’ve been asking from the beginning.
 And that’s what Season 4 is about.”